symbol/symbol-docs/source/guides/restriction/delegating-mosaic-restrictions-to-a-third-party.rst

         :start-after:  /* start block 01 */
         :end-before: /* end block 01 */

 5. After the restrictions get confirmed, Bob and Carol will be able to buy and send the ``cc.shares`` units to each other.
-But Alice ⁠— who has not provided valid proof of address ⁠— will not be able to receive shares.
+But Alice⁠—who has not provided valid proof of address⁠—will not be able to receive shares.